West Las Vegas:

 North of Lake Mead Boulevard is Las Vegas gangs of the Crips in areas and ‘hoods like Crip City, Valley View, Vegas Heights, or the States (Regal Estates), all having their own reputations within the streets of West Vegas.

-Neighboring West Vegas are the streets of the North Las Vegas ghetto, or North Town, a large community with Mexican and black ‘hoods like the infamous Donna Blocc, which shows how Las Vegas gangs have never been limited in one area or section of the city.
+Neighboring West Vegas are the streets of the East Side and the North Las Vegas ghetto, or North Town.
+Both are large communities of Mexican and blacks with hoods like the infamous Donna Blocc, which shows how Las Vegas gangs have never been limited in one area or section of the city.

 History of West Las Vegas